edwinlock/product-mix/readme.md

 >>> alloc.prices = prices
 ```

 Compute a valid allocation.
-Outputs a list of bundles.
+This outputs a list of bundles.

 **Note that running the `pm.allocate(alloc)` method has
 the side effect that all bids in the allocation problem instance `alloc`